 We have compiled a few ideas on how to wrap your soaps in order to prevent soap sweating.

 Use a plastic shrink wrap.
 Cover your soap in a plastic wrap and apply heat from a heat gun or a drier.
 This will prevent your soap from sweating.
 Avoid overheating your soaps as this can cause them to melt.
 Here is a great video on how to shrink wrap your Melt and Pour soaps.

-Use Coffee filters.
-Soaps tightly packaged in paper coffee filters will also work.
+Use Coffee filters or waxed wrapping paper.
+Soaps tightly packaged in paper coffee filters or waxed paper will also work.

 Cover soap in cloth.
 Use a piece of cloth to cover your soaps.
 And yet again make sure it is close-fitting to prevent soap sweating.